Get Curry Happy! 23 Popular Indian Dishes to Try

 Biryani.
 Vindaloo.
 Tikka masala.
-We crave curry.
+We crave curry!

 But in Indian cuisine, “curry” has many different meanings.

+It all depends on the spices and ingredients thrown into the pot.
 And don’t forget the side-dishes, whose Indian food names are also foreign to our Western brains!

 So what are some popular Indian dishes to try?
+Which are the best Indian dishes to order at a restaurant?

 If you love curry and the fragrant flavors of Indian food, but don’t know your dal from your dosa, here’s a quick primer.

-Popular Indian dishes
+Contents: Popular Indian food dishes

 But for the sake of absolute simplicity, you can break down the food preferences into two regions: North Indian food and South Indian food.